esamattis/sauna.reload/README.markdown

    stepping into a infinite loop
 4. It forks a new child and lets it pass the loop
 5. Installs all your development packages.
 This is fast!

-And now every time when the watcher thread detects a change in development files it will signal the child to shutdown and the child will signal the parent to fork new a child when it is just about to close itself.
+6. And now every time when the watcher thread detects a change in development files it will signal the child to shutdown and the child will signal the parent to fork new a child when it is just about to close itself.
+7. GOTO 4

 ## Installing